11 Types of Scorpions for Pets

 They are also nocturnal creatures and prefer to hide during the day.

-To create a suitable environment for an Emperor Scorpion, you will need a large terrarium with plenty of hiding places and a heat source to keep the temperature between 75-85 degrees Fahrenheit.
+To create a suitable environment for an Emperor Scorpion, you will need a large terrarium with plenty of hiding places and a heat source that keeps the temperature between 75 and 85 degrees Fahrenheit.

 Their diet consists of crickets, mealworms, and other insects.